elenlefoll/TextbookEnglish/index.md

 # Textbook English

-Welcome to the companion website to my PhD thesis!
+Welcome to the companion website to my PhD thesis:

-Le Foll, Elen.
+-Le Foll, Elen.
 2022.
 Textbook English: A Corpus-Based Analysis of the Language of EFL textbooks used in Secondary Schools in France, Germany and Spain.
 Unpublished PhD thesis.
 Osnabrück University.

 **Please note that this online appendix is under construction!**